Yutarop/comic-generator/README.md

 - Let the LLM create a full plot
 - Use a character reference image to keep designs consistent

-> This is one-shot attempt, no editing.
-> There is a typo and a repeated line, but pretty good!

 # Setup
 ### 1. Install Dependencies
 The project uses [uv](https://docs.astral.sh/uv/) for project management.